-The work presented in this paper is based on model-based diagnosis [19], namely its application to (semi-)automatic debugging (e.g., [20]).
+The work presented in this paper is based on model-based diagnosis [18], namely its application to (semi-)automatic debugging (e.g., [19]).
 In contrast to previous work, the work presented of this paper, however, does not use logic-based models of programs but, instead, a constraint representation and a general constraint solver.
-A similar approach to the one of this paper has been presented recently in [21] to aid debuggers in pinpointing software failures.
-Moreover, in [22] a model-based approach, using an extended hitting-set algorithm and user-specified or historical test cases and assertions, to calculate possible error causes in spreadsheets is presented.
+A similar approach to the one of this paper has been presented recently in [20] to aid debuggers in pinpointing software failures.